frankolson/frankolson.github.io-old/_posts/2017-02-15-SaaS_Tutorial_Part_2.md

 end
 ~~~

-- If you have been keeping an eye on Guard you will notice that almost all of the tests fail.
+### Implementing the Model {section-3}

-- We are going to fix this right now.
-Let's jump into the previously generated Account mdel file and add in our validations.
+If you have been keeping an eye on Guard you will notice that almost all of the tests fail.
+We are going to fix this right now.
+Let's jump into the previously generated Account model file and add in our validations.

 ~~~ruby
 class Account < ApplicationRecord